ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ## 3. Download UIN
 The system allows an individual to raise a request to download his/her e-UIN.

-The following procedure to be followed by an individual to raise a e-UIN download request:
+The following procedures to be followed by an individual to raise a e-UIN download request:

 1. An individual provides the UIN/VID, Full Name, Postal Code, and Security Code.
 2. The system validates the provided data, checks for the registered mobile number/email ID, and triggers an OTP